 On Friday after work, I started my drive to the coast and to the hotel.
 The check-in area in front of the hotel was full so I decided to drive up to the parking lot because I didn’t want to block the driveway.
 There is also a parking spot right in front of the main entrance with a sign “10-minute parking for registration only”.
 It seems there are a lot of people coming here who can’t read and used it as an overnight parking spot.

 Meanwhile, I used the sky bridge from the parking lot to the hotel and took the elevator down to the registration desk.
 Check-In here was as usual quick and easy and the honored my membership level with Best Western.

-I booked a room with beach view and you really should do that too.
+I booked a room with a beach view and you really should do that too.
 It’s worth it the extra dollars.
-The other rooms only face a boring hill side, which is not very scenic and enjoyable at all.
+The other rooms only face a boring hillside, which is not very scenic and enjoyable at all.
 However, these rooms are a bit cheaper.

 Also, try to get a room as far as possible on the south side of the hotel to get a good view of the Yaquina Head Lighthouse.
 The lighthouse is worth a trip.